jdepumpo/portfolio-website/src/_pages/index.md

   - top_nav
 ---

 #### Hi, I am Joe.
 Welcome to my corner of the internet.
-I am passionate about building lightning-fast, thoughtfully designed sites and applications with code that is maintanable and easy to understand.
+I am passionate about building lightning-fast, thoughtfully designed sites and applications with code that is maintainable and easy to understand.